ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.md

 *   `ERRATA_A57_806969`: This applies errata 806969 workaround to Cortex-A57
      CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

+*   `ERRATA_A57_813419`: This applies errata 813419 workaround to Cortex-A57
+     CPU.
+This needs to be enabled only for revision r0p0 of the CPU.

 *   `ERRATA_A57_813420`: This applies errata 813420 workaround to Cortex-A57
      CPU.
 This needs to be enabled only for revision r0p0 of the CPU.